-- 34.12 The hospital shall forward to the licensing agency copies of all hospital notifications and reports made in compliance with the federal Safe Medical Devices Act of 1990. - 34.13 The hospital shall report within 24 hours, to the licensing agency, allegations of patient abuse, neglect or mistreatment as defined in Chapter 23-17.8 of the Rhode Island General Laws, as amended.
+- 34.12 The hospital shall forward to the licensing agency copies of all hospital notifications and reports made in compliance with the federal Safe Medical Devices Act of 1990. - 34.13 The hospital shall report within 24 hours, to the licensing agency, allegations of patient abuse, neglect or mistreatment as defined in RIGL Chapter 23-17.8.